-It’s because *super dramatic stage-whisper* I’ve discovered a quick and easy way to be a happy person…and you only need 7 days to do it.
+It’s because *super dramatic stage-whisper* I’ve discovered 7 steps to be happy with yourself.

 Disclaimer: The information contained in this post in particular and in this blog, in general, is not intended to replace medical advice.
 If you have or believe that you have mental health conditions, then please see a medical professional.

 Are you dying to find out how to be a happy person and enjoy your life?

 Don’t know how to make yourself happy when you are alone?
 Do you think you need a special someone to really make you feel like you’ve won at life?

 Can a person choose to be happy or are we just supposed to allow ourselves to be swept away by every emotion we feel?